tanmelissa/Stock-analysis/README.md

 While the refactored script has four: ![image](https://user-images.githubusercontent.com/102273449/167486658-52cce03f-96ac-42a0-82a2-b1ebe2deb60a.png)![image](https://user-images.githubusercontent.com/102273449/167486685-42665bf5-e8a6-4d9f-9787-7dba20d214c9.png)

+The original script has seven variables:
+1) startTime,
+2) endTime,
+3) startingPrice,
+4) endingPrice,
+5) RowCount,
+6) ticker,
+7) totalVolume

-The original script has 7 variables: startTime, endTime, startingPrice, endingPrice, RowCount, Ticker, totalVolume While the refactored script has 4: startTime, endTime, RowCount, tickerIndex
+While the refactored script has four:
+1) startTime,
+2) endTime,
+3) RowCount,
+4) tickerIndex

 If you were to add more data to this excel sheet, what you would have to update in the original code would be:
 - Updating the ticker array to include the new tickers added